 Prevalence of PTSD after Car Accidents

-He then told the doctor how these episodes where he feels worried about his family and work details while driving have caused him to pull over on the side of the road.
+He told the doctor that he has been feeling anxious about his family and work while driving.
+These feelings have caused him to stop on the side of the road.
 Those situations started to happen 2 times a week, and it was uncomfortable for him.

 He also told his doctor that after extensive rehabilitation, he returned to work but immediately experienced difficulties.
 He feared “contamination,” developed showering rituals, and would only walk around garbage cans by facing them.
 He became nauseated by the smell of gasoline, refused to drive, was anxious in public, and drank to calm his nerves.